 The real question is, are you using the right learning tools to make it happen?

-So, if we humans are so good at this cognitive flexibility thing, how can we use it to develop more effective skill acquisition programs?
+So, if we humans are so good at this cognitive flexibility thing, how can we use it to develop more effective learning programs?

 Think for a moment about someone you know that is an expert at something.
 They could be great at their job, defusing conflicts, or managing their health.
 Now think about how they do it, and how you would build a program to help others achieve better performance in that area.
 Pretty challenging, right?
 Why is it so hard?

-Does realism really matter in a skill acquisition program?
+Does realism really matter in training?
 The short answer is... yes.

-Why do so many e-learning programs focus on acquiring knowledge and then afterwards, expect learners to use it in practical situations on their own?
+Why do so many e-learning programs focus on acquiring knowledge and then afterwards, expect learners to master the knowledge transfer to practical situations on their own?
 That’s like offering a course on flying a plane and then expecting learners to climb into a plane and take off.

 What’s missing?
 Well, it’s an enormously important part of the learning process: skill acquisition.
-We need to create programs that help learners apply knowledge in fluid, real-world situations, and make more optimal decisions.
+This is the skill to apply learned knowledge in fluid, real-world situations, and make more optimal decisions.
 This skill-building process – the flight simulator – is the critical part!